stokpop/lograter/README.md

 Feed logs from your web and application servers to generate performance reports.

-LogRater can be run stand-alone from the command line, or be included as jar in any Java project.
+LogRater can be run stand-alone from the command line, or can be included as jar in any Java project.

 LogRater is sponsored by Rabobank.